Senate Bill Report H.R. 4

 Majority Report: do pass

-Background: With President Trump coming into office after Biden, and with them being of the opposing parties, Trump came in and wanted to make changes that reflected his party's ideology over the other party.
-With part of the things that stayed from Biden's administration being the budget, Trump wanted a change in that and encouraged republican senators to propose the bill and have it passed.
+Background: With President Trump coming into office after President Biden, and with them being of opposing parties, Trump sought to introduce changes that reflected his party's ideology over that of the previous administration.
+Because parts of the federal budget carried over from the Biden administration, Trump wanted a shift in fiscal priorities and encouraged Republican senators to propose the bill and secure its passage (Congress.gov, 2025).

-The bill created debate among the public and Congress about an imbalance of power that gave the president the power to change past budget approvals of the past administration.
-With the actual changes also making debate with critics saying it might weaken the U.S. global influence, limit educational access, and emergency info
+The bill generated significant debate among the public and within Congress regarding a potential imbalance of power, as it granted the president broader authority to alter budget approvals originally passed by a previous administration.
+The actual funding cuts also sparked controversy, with critics arguing that the measures might weaken U.S. global influence, limit educational access, and disrupt public emergency information channels.

-Summary of Bill: The Rescissions Act of 2025 allows the President to propose canceling previously approved but unspent budget funds, with Congress deciding whether to approve the changes or keep the funding.
-The Trump administration used this authority to alter leftover Biden-era budget priorities, including reducing spending on foreign aid and public broadcasting.
-The bill sparked debate in Congress and among the public over the power it gives the President to influence federal spending decisions.
+Summary of Bill: The Rescissions Act of 2025 allows the President to propose canceling previously approved but unspent budget funds, leaving Congress to decide whether to approve the adjustments or maintain the original funding (Congress.gov, 2025).
+The Trump administration utilized this authority to reshape leftover Biden-era budget priorities, including reducing spending on foreign aid and public broadcasting.
+Ultimately, the bill sparked a wider debate in Congress and among the public over the extent of executive influence in federal spending decisions.

 .